-We are so happy to have a new collection of Piccadelhi products on offer in the shop from this week.
-With more colour than Holi festival, and more hilarity than the first series of Goodness Gracious Me the range is due to brighten up our days.
+We are so happy to be launching a new collection of Piccadelhi products this week.
+With more colour than Holi festival, and more hilarity than the first series of Goodness Gracious Me, the colourful and creative range is due to brighten up even the greyest of days.

 Kerry launched Piccadelhi 2 years ago, in celebration of her British/Indian heritage.
 But it really all began back in 1937 with Kerry’s Grandmother Betty Currie.
 Intrigued?
 We knew you would be.